Heller College of Business

 Business minors for business majors

 Students may also complete a business minor in an area outside their business major.
-The requirements, for Heller College of Business students, are four courses in one area at the 300 level without overlap with the major requirements.
+The requirements for Heller College of Business students are four courses in one area at the 300 level without overlap with the major requirements.
 At least three of the courses must be taken at Roosevelt University, and all courses must be passed with grades of C- or higher.
 Students must complete all prerequisites for courses in their chosen minor area.

 Business minors are available to non-business major students outside of the Heller College of Business.
+Interested students should meet with their academic advisors to discuss requirements and build out a plan of study.

 General business minor (for non-business majors)